Second Congo War: Unwelcome support from other African nations

 When Kabila gained control of the capital, in May 1997, he faced substantial obstacles to governing the country.
 He renamed the state, from Zaire, to Democratic Republic of Congo.
 In addition to political jostling among various groups seeking to gain power, and an enormous external debt, his foreign backers proved unwilling to leave when asked.
 The conspicuous Rwandan presence in the capital rankled many Congolese, who began to see Kabila as a pawn of foreign powers.
 (Note: For example, in October 1997, the organization Bureau d'Études, de Recherches, et de Consulting International (BERCI) asked whether respondents thought that Kabila was under "foreign influence"; its poll showed 71% of respondents agreeing with their assertion; in addition, 62% of respondents thought that Rwanda and Uganda were in the process of "recolonizing the Congo".)

 Tensions reached new heights on 14 July 1998, when Kabila dismissed his Rwandan chief of staff James Kabarebe, replacing him with a native Congolese, chief of staff Célestin Kifwa.
 Although this move chilled what was already a troubled relationship with Rwanda, Kabila softened the blow by making Kabarebe the military adviser to his successor.

 Two weeks later, Kabila reversed to his previous decision, thanking Rwanda for its help, and ordering all Rwandan and Ugandan military forces to leave the country.
 Within 24 hours, Rwandan military advisers living in Kinshasa were unceremoniously flown out.
 Those most alarmed by this order were the Banyamulenge Tutsi of eastern Congo; their tensions with neighboring ethnic groups had been a contributing factor in the genesis of the First Congo War, and they were also used by Rwanda to affect events across the border in the DRC.

 Course of the war

 1998–1999

-Situation in the Congo in August 1998, by the time of Operation Kitona:
+The situation in the Congo in August 1998, by the time of Operation Kitona: